thewca/wca-regulations/wca-regulations-2012.md

   - G1a) The competitor may do at most two practise solves on the competition timer.
 When the judge and competitor mutually agree, the official attempts will start.
 From then on, all attempts will be treated as official attempts.
 - G2) Scrambling:
   - G2a) The puzzle is not scrambled.
   - G2b) The puzzle is not covered by judge.
+[NOTE: I was going to just ignore the magic regulations, but for the sake of it I’ll point out that there’s a missing word here; perhaps “covered by the judge”.]
 - G3) Inspection:
   - G3a) There is no inspection phase.
 - G4) Starting the solve: